How and why your approach needs to look different

 There may be additional key metrics depending on your situation.
 If you know you need to hire many more people, for example, you may measure ‘time to productivity’ and work to improve training so that new employees are adding value more quickly.
 For a more comprehensive version of what and how to monitor regularly, McKinsey recommends building a ‘Plan-ahead team’ to collect information and strategise based on continuous monitoring.

-If 2020 has shown us something good, it’s that we can adapt quickly.
+If the events of 2020 have shown us something good, it’s that we can adapt quickly.
 You probably have all of the information you need to get started on the above and just need to rejig what you do with the information.
 Alternatively, if this sparks you to start measuring something new it will surely benefit your business beyond the pandemic.
 Another positive point about the three points above is that they aren’t time-consuming to maintain; they just require effort to build up front.
 I can comfortably advocate that the effort is worth it, since many businesses will be teetering on the edge of survival this year, with labour cost being the key factor to make or break the budget.
 In case you can’t tell, I am quite passionate about the subject, so reach out if you’d like to discuss workforce planning at your business.